Skip to main content

 credentials.port = 5432

-# Convert credentials to connection string
+# Convert credentials to a connection string

 connection_string = credentials.to_native_representation()